 The standard legal requirement for boat lighting (kayak lights, SUP lights, canoe lights):

-- 360-degree white light visible for a minimum of 1 mile, mounted high enough off the boat or board stern (back) so that it is visible from both front and back.
+- 360-degree white light visible for a minimum of 2 miles, mounted high enough off the boat or board stern (back) so that it is visible from both front and back.
 If you do not have a 360-degree light, technically you are allowed to use a flashlight or lantern held as a signaling device but this is not near as safe.

 - Specific wording from page 28 of Federal Requirements for Recreational Boats, “A vessel under oars may exhibit the lights for a sailboat.
 If it does not, it shall have ready at hand an electric torch (flashlight) or lighted lantern showing a white light that shall be exhibited in sufficient time to prevent collision.”